History

 Bio

-Dr. Dunak is the author of As Long As We Both Shall Love: The White Wedding in Postwar America (New York University Press, 2013) and a contributor to Of The People: A History of the United States (Oxford University Press, Fifth Edition, 2021).
-Her work has appeared in Gender & History, The Journal of Popular Culture, The OAH Magazine of History, The American Historian, The Sixties: A Journal of History, Politics and Culture, Public Books, Salon, the Washington Post, and, most recently, the Columbus Dispatch.
-She recently contributed an essay about Betty Ford’s memoirs to an edited collection about First Ladies and auto-biography, forthcoming from University Press of Kansas.
-She is writing a book about media responses to and representations of Jacqueline Kennedy Onassis, forthcoming from New York University Press.
+Dr. Dunak is the author of As Long As We Both Shall Love: The White Wedding in Postwar America (New York University Press, 2013) and Our Jackie: Public Claims on a Private Life (New York University Press, 2024).
+She is also a contributor to Of The People: A History of the United States (Oxford University Press, Fifth Edition, 2021).
+Her work has appeared in Gender & History, The Journal of Popular Culture, The OAH Magazine of History, The American Historian, The Sixties: A Journal of History, Politics and Culture, Public Books, Salon, the Washington Post, and the Columbus Dispatch.
 She teaches the second half of the US History survey, US Women’s History, and various topics courses on Modern US History.
 She is co-advisor to the Gender Studies program.

 Back to top